XaioIEEE/FDMEC/README.md

   * Model Training and Testing

-  * MLMEC Simulation
+  * FDMEC Simulation

 #  Source code for FDMEC.
 The dataset can be found in the follwing Dataport：
- * "FallAllD", IEEE Dataport, doi: https://ieee-dataport.org/open-access/fallalld-comprehensive-dataset-human-falls-and-activities-daily-living/
+ * "FallAllD: An Open Dataset of Human Falls and Activities of Daily Living for Classical and Deep Learning Applications", IEEE Dataport, doi: https://ieee-dataport.org/open-access/fallalld-comprehensive-dataset-human-falls-and-activities-daily-living/

- * "Sisfall", sersors Dataport, doi: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5298771/)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5298771/
+ * "SisFall: A Fall and Movement Dataset", sersors Dataport, doi: https:/www.ncbi.nlm.nih.gov/pmc/articles/PMC5298771/